dreamineering/business-administration/docs/meta/playbook/sales/README.md

 # Playbook > Sales

 Gensolve flies in the face of common startup wisdom (dogma), focus on one thing and do that one thing exceptionally well.
 But is it a product problem?
-Or the fact it is very hard to sell the benefits of problem solutions to customers that can't recognise there is a problem.
+Or the fact it is very hard to sell the benefits of problem solutions to customers that don't have the fundamental business knowledge to recognise there is a problem.

 > A complaint is a gift.
 Don't attempt to sell features.
 Empathise with problems and guide to the value of solutions.